yontartu/yontartu.github.io/_projects/(2) tour de france.md

 ---
-name: A Visual History of the Tour de France
+name: Charting the Last Century of Tour de France Races
 tools: [Python, Web Scraping, Data Viz, Sports]
 image: https://raw.githubusercontent.com/yontartu/tour-de-france/master/img/11_paris_chord.png
 description: I love bikes.
 I was curious about how the most famous bike race in the world, the Tour de France, has changed over the past century.
 So I scraped some data from the official race site and built some visualizations.
 ---

-# A Visual History of the Tour de France
+# Code behind "A Visual History of the Tour de France"

 Code in support of [my article](https://yontartu.github.io/articles/a-visual-history-of-the-tour-de-france) (which charts the past century of Tour de France races) can be found on [my GitHub](https://github.com/yontartu/tour-de-france).